rebeckapersson/testing-with-jest/README.md

 A Jest + npm lab session

 ## More information
-This is just some random text
+This is just some random text.
+Here are some more random text.